Computational-Mechanics-Material-Models/knowledge-base/chrono-mechanics/wsl.md

 [TODO: make presets for ldpm]:#
-[TODO: make presets for make buid system]:#
-[TODO: write instructions to build with make in list above]:# If there are any issues with configuration using the CMake command line, `ccmake` and `cmake-gui` may be used alternatively following the guidelines from the [Chrono tutorial](https://api.projectchrono.org/tutorial_install_chrono.html). `ccmake` and `cmake-gui` require additional packages to be installed (not documented in the Dependencies section above, TODO).
+If there are any issues with configuration using the CMake command line, `ccmake` and `cmake-gui` may be used alternatively following the guidelines from the [Chrono tutorial](https://api.projectchrono.org/tutorial_install_chrono.html). `ccmake` and `cmake-gui` require additional packages to be installed (not documented in the Dependencies section above, TODO).